 If you think Lake Tahoe is beautiful from the ground, wait until you see things from the air!
 Courtesy of Balloon Nevada, this hot air balloon ride offers a bird’s eye view of the stunning scenery.
 They’re an experienced company, running tours for over 20 years, so you’re in the best possible hands.

 Hot air balloon rides typically last about 3 hours from start to finish.
 On the trip, you’ll float high above Carson City and Lake Tahoe, benefitting from sweeping views of the Sierra Nevadas.
-If you’re lucky, you might even spot some of the local wildlife!
+You might even spot some of the local wildlife if you’re lucky!